lobis/pyvsr53dl/README.md

-# pyvsr53dl Thyracont's VSR53DL lib
+# vsr53

-Library to communicate with Thyracont's VSR53DL over RS485 using an USB to RS485 adapter.
+This is a Python library to communicate with Thyracont's VSR53USB pressure gauge.

-This library has been implemented by IFAE (www.ifae.es) control software department.

-It implements most of the commands available for the device using Thyracont's Communication package protocol.
-Given methods allow from retrieving all info about the device (model, version etc) to gathering the pressure measurements in real time.
-Only the relay setting commands are pending although its status can be retrieved and its setting methods might be available in the future.
+It should also work with the VSR53DL model (over RS485) but I haven't tested it.

+This library is a fork of [this repository](https://github.com/IFAEControl/pyvsr53dl).
+All credits go to the original author.

+The original library was designed for the RS485 protocol and does not work out of the box for the USB version of this sensor, however, with some minor modifications such as allowing the user to set the baudrate and updating the default value (to 9600 instead of 115200) it works perfectly.

+I also updated the packaging to the latest standards and published it to PyPi.